Michigan authorities seek to file terrorism charges in Walmart stabbing attack

 Conditions of the wounded improving

-The conditions of the 11 people who were stabbed at a Walmart in Traverse City, Michigan, are improving, medical officials said Sunday afternoon.
+The conditions of the 11 people who were stabbed at a Walmart in Traverse City, Michigan, are improving, medical officials said Monday morning.

+As of 10:15 a.m.
+Monday, one patient remains in serious condition, five are in fair condition, two are in good condition, two others have been treated and transferred and one patient has been treated and released.

-As of 2 p.m., two people are in serious condition, eight are in fair condition and one has since been released from the hospital, according to Munson Healthcare.
-On Saturday night, five were in serious condition and six were critical.
+On Sunday afternoon, two people were in serious condition, eight were in fair condition and one had been released from the hospital, according to Munson Healthcare.

 Dr. Tom Schirmerhorn, chief medical officer of Munson Medical Center, said everyone is expected to survive.